What is the difference between a native and a Native American?

 Quelle-est-la-différence-entre-un-autochtone-et-un-Amérindien Artisanat Autochtone

-The word "Indigenous" refers to the peoples who originated in a given region and have historical and cultural roots in that land.
+The word "Indigenous" refers to the peoples who are original to a given region, having historical and cultural roots in that land.
 In Canada, the term Indigenous encompasses three main groups: First Nations, Inuit, and Métis.
 Each of these groups has its own culture, traditions, language, and history, forming a mosaic of diversity within Indigenous peoples.
-The term is widely used in a political and social context to refer to the rights and realities of Indigenous peoples within the framework of recognizing their identity and contributions to society.
+The term is widely used in a political and social context to refer to the rights and realities of indigenous peoples within the framework of recognizing their identity and their contributions to society.

 Definition of the term Native American

-On the other hand, the term "Native American" is an anglicism combining the words "America" and "Indian."
-This term is often used to specifically refer to the Indigenous peoples of North America.
+On the other hand, the term "Native American" is an anglicism that combines the words "America" and "Indian."
+This term is often used to specifically refer to the indigenous peoples of North America.
 It is older and has its roots in historical and anthropological contexts.
-However, its use has declined in recent decades, as it is considered by some to be reductive and potentially carrying negative connotations related to colonization and the marginalization of Indigenous peoples.
+However, its use has decreased in recent decades, as it is considered by some to be reductive and to carry negative connotations related to colonization and the marginalization of Indigenous peoples.

-The main difference, therefore, lies in the scope of each term.
-“Indigenous” is a broader term that includes not only Native Americans of North America, but also indigenous peoples of other regions, such as South America, Oceania, and other parts of the world.
-In contrast, “Native American” focuses exclusively on the peoples of North America.
+The main difference thus lies in the scope of each term.
+"Indigenous" is a broader term that includes not only Native Americans of North America, but also indigenous peoples from other regions, such as South America, Oceania, and other parts of the world.
+In contrast, "Native American" focuses exclusively on the peoples of North America.

 Conclusion

-In summary, while all Native Americans are Indigenous people, not all Indigenous people are Native Americans.
-The term "Indigenous" is an inclusive term that represents the diversity of Indigenous peoples, whereas "Native American" refers specifically to the Indigenous peoples of North America.
+In summary, while all Native Americans are Indigenous, not all Indigenous people are Native Americans.
+"Indigenous" is an overarching term that represents the diversity of indigenous peoples, whereas "Native American" refers specifically to the indigenous peoples of North America.
 Recognizing and respecting this distinction is crucial to honoring the identities and histories of Indigenous peoples and to supporting their struggle for recognition and rights.

 Q1: What is the main difference in scope between the terms "Indigenous" and "Native American"?